ontio/ontology/docs/specifications/ontrpcapi.md

 }
 ```

-response instruction：
+Response instruction:

-result：the height of the main chain.
+Result: the height of the main chain.

-#### 4.getblockhash
+#### 4. getblockhash

-According to the specified index, returns the hash value of the corresponding block.
+Returns the hash value of the corresponding block according to the specified index.

-#### parameter instruction
+#### Parameter instruction

-index：block index。
+Index: block index.

-#### example
+#### Example

-request：
+Request:

 ```
 {